 He was the engineering program manager during the successful product launch into demanding consumer electronics markets.
 John holds a Ph.D. in Electrical Engineering from Boston University, and is co-inventor on 30 issued US patents.

-Pawel Latawiec is the Director of Design and Computation at Metalenz, where he leads metasurface design and engineering efforts.
+Pawel Latawiec is the VP of Design and Computation at Metalenz, where he leads metasurface design and engineering efforts.
 He holds a B.S. in physics from the California Institute of Technology and a PhD in applied physics from Harvard University.
 His current focus is on constructing novel architectures for metasurface imaging and illumination and developing computational techniques for scalable objective-first design and fabrication.

 As the VP of Product, Carlos Calvo is leading the product team and product strategy.
 He is guiding the team to deliver on an innovative and impactful product portfolio that will transform the way that Metalenz and its customers are able to create solutions to improve user-experiences in consumer electronics, automotive, and healthcare markets.